 Text-based platforms offer a secure chat window for you to trade text messages on your phone with a therapist.
-Sometimes the therapist replies right away, sometimes it takes a day or so.
+Sometimes the therapist replies right away; sometimes it takes a day or so.

 One downside: Your therapist can't read your facial expressions and body language, so you might not connect as well.
-There's also not much research vet into how effective it is.
+There's also not much research yet into how effective it is.
 But there are some advantages:

-- You can share your feelings in the moment, without waiting for your next appointment. - in-person or video visits for more support. - therapist in your area or are unable to travel. - It usually costs less than in-person therapy.
+- ✓ You can share your feelings in the moment, without waiting for your next appointment. - You can use it in addition to in-person or video visits for more support. - It's helpful if you don't have a therapist in your area or are unable to travel. - It usually costs less than in-person therapy.
 (It starts at about \$260 per month for weekly live sessions and ongoing messaging support.)